 The largest cause of downtime for carriers’ company is detention, or even during the loading as well as unloading period; the time carriers spend in shipper location.

 For this downtime, which usually lasts two hours or even more at each of the shipper and customer locations, carriers really aren’t charged.

 Powerloop has discovered this problem and provided a solution that included reduced detention time.
 More detention time means higher detention fees that can be avoided if trailers are preloaded in a pre-determined location for pick up.
 No downtime is spent waiting for live unloading and loading.
 With the Uber Powerloop program, this is very possible.

 Avoid Detention Fees

-Conventional freight has been both live-loaded and live-unloaded, causing a considerable downtime during which it is not used for driving by carriers.
+Conventionally, freight has always been live-loaded and live-unloaded, causing considerable downtime during which it is not used for driving by carriers.

 The vehicles are brought to the receiver location after the dropped freight is received from the shipper and can even be either live-unloaded (drop-live scenario) or dropped (drop-drop scenario).

 Compared to conventional live-live freight, these two Powerloop scenarios of drop-live and drop-drop freight could boost on-time delivery.
 And is also enhance operation efficiency and eliminates detention fees by decreasing the downtime carriers spend at facilities.